On this page:

-Test Required Confidence: This setting lets you choose the confidence level you need the system to be (mathematical accuracy) for the results.
+Test Required Confidence: This setting lets you choose the confidence level you need the system to have (mathematical accuracy) for the results.
 You can select one of the three available settings (90%, 95%, and 99%).

 For example, when you choose 99% it means that the system is 99% sure of the results it shows.
 Usually, as the confidence percentage increases, the number of suggestions decreases.
 We recommend using a 95% confidence setting in most cases.